freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 # HTML

 HyperText Markup Language (HTML) is a markup language used to construct online documents and is the foundation of most websites today.
-A markup language like HTML allows us to 1) create links to other documents, 2) structure the content in our document, and 3) ascribe context and meaning to the content of our document.
+A markup language like HTML allows us to do so many things, like these:

+1) Create links to other documents
+2) Structure the content in our document
+3) Ascribe context and meaning to the content of our document.

 An HTML document has two aspects to it.
 It contains structured information (Markup), and text-links (HyperText) to other documents.
 We structure our pages using [HTML elements](#).
-They are constructs of the language providing [structure](#) and [meaning](#) in our document for the browser and the [<anchor>](#) element links to other documents across the internet.
+They are constructs of the language providing [structure](#) and [meaning](#) in our document for the browser.
+The [<anchor>](#) element links to other documents across the internet and is also one of those constructs.

 The internet was originally created to store and present static (unchanging) documents.
 The aspects of HTML discussed above were seen perfectly in these documents which lacked all design and styling.
 They presented structured information that contained links to other documents.